-Asian doctors use the shell of this berry to treat dental pain and skin conditions.
-Although the black berry is bitter to the taste, it does not have any specific properties either.
-Some believe that Szechuan pepper has aphrodisiac properties.
+Asian doctors use the husk of this berry to treat dental pain and skin conditions.
+Although the black peppercorn is bitter to the taste, it does not have any specific properties either.
+Some people believe that Szechuan pepper has aphrodisiac virtues.

-This pepper should preferably be stored away from light at room temperature.
-You thus preserve all these flavours.
+This pepper should preferably be kept away from light at room temperature.
+This way you preserve all these flavours.

 Origin of this pepper China

-Other names for Szechuan pepper Chinese pepper, flower pepper, mountain pepper, Chinese berries, Qin pepper
+Other names of Szechuan pepper Chinese pepper, flower pepper, mountain pepper, Chinese berries, Qin pepper

 Très bien, conforme à mes attentes, je recommande !

 Dominique R. published the 18/07/2020 following an order made on 07/07/2020